+Student Name

-and including expulsion from school, suspension, reenforcement officials. evocation of system access privileges and/or referral to law I
+agree to abide by their provisions.
+I under School School and administrative regulation and stand that violation of these provisions will result in discipline up to ension, revocation of system access privileges and/or referral to law

 Signature of Student Date

 2. Sponsoring Parent Section

-will monitor my student's use of the system and his/laccept responsibility for supervision in that regard if consideration for the privilege of using the district's for having access to the public networks, I hereby re which they are affiliated from any and all claims and s System/Internet policy and administrative regulation.
-If ther potential access to the world-wide Internet and will f and when my student's use is not in a school setting.
-In Electronic Communications System and in consideration elease the district, its operators and any institutions with d damages of any nature arising from my, or my student's at limitation, the type of damages identified in the district's 5
+will monitor my student's use of the system accept responsibility for supervision in that consideration for the privilege of using the for having access to the public networks, I which they are affiliated from any and all of anications System/Internet policy and administrative regulation.
+In and his/her potential access to the world-wide Internet and will tregard if and when my student's use is not in a school setting.
+In district's Electronic Communications System and in consideration hereby release the district, its operators and any institutions with claims and damages of any nature arising from my, or my student's g, without limitation, the type of damages identified in the district's

-• I give my permission to issue an account for my st form is correct. tudent and certify that the information contained on this
+• I give my permission to issue an account form is correct. for my student and certify that the information contained on this

-• I do not give my permission for my student to part ticipate in the district's communications system.
+• I do not give my permission for my stud ent to participate in the district's communications system.

 Signature of Parent Date

 Home Address

-(This space reserved for System Coordinator)
+(This space reserved for System Coordinate or)

 Assigned Username: Home Phone:

-MAINTAIN THIS PAGE (FO OR PARENT INFORMATION).
+MAINTAIN THIS DACE (FOR DADENT INFORMATION)

-FOR PARENT/GUARDIAN SIGNATURE